josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <figcaption>Glove80 in white, with palm rests removed and additional custom keycaps.
 Image from MoErgo.</figcaption>
 </figure>

-There's also a version available with unsoldered switches, in case you're mechanically minded and want to add your own, but most of us will probably just be choosing switches and color.
+There's also a version available with unsoldered switches, in case you're mechanically minded and want to add your own, but most of us will probably just choose switches and color.

 Worth noting: the keycaps (and included cable) will be white regardless of what color you choose for the body of the keyboard.